JCPandaz/Pokedex/README.md

 -Add new entry box on home page where user can input a type, and a list of all the Pokemon with that type will appear

+-indicate if a Pokemon is legendary/mythical in the dex entry window

+-add a button that lets the user see the moveset list of the pokemon, along with the learning method

 12/18/2023 - Pokedex.py: My first attempt at a Pokedex (and my first python program ever)